Vim_diff

 set mouse=

-Pressing <RightMouse> extends selection instead of showing popup-menu:
+Change the 'mousemodel', so <RightMouse> extends selection instead of showing the popup-menu:

 set mousemodel=extend

-Pressing <A-LeftMouse> releases mouse until the cursor moves:
+Map <A-LeftMouse> so that it temporarily disables mouse until the cursor moves:

 nnoremap <A-LeftMouse> <Cmd>